 What’s cool about the gift shop at Descanso Gardens is that you can find local crafts and foods, like local honey, to take home.
 You can also find cool plants and unique outdoor items for your home.

 Recently we were there, and they were selling tomato seedlings so you can start your gardening adventures.
 Garden is another form of mindful meditation which increases healing and energy.

-Definitely worth stopping by. and seeing what they have in store.
+Worth stopping by and seeing what they have in store.
 You never know what you’ll find.

 These are the fun and most energizing things to do when you visit Descanso Gardens.
-We hope this list helps you plan your trip there or look at your visit from a different perspective.
+We hope this list helps you plan your trip there or look at your visit differently.
 Have a wonderful time exploring all that the gardens have to offer.

 What is your favorite thing to do in Descanso Gardens?

-We share 8 botanical gardens to explore in the San Gabriel Valley.
-From the Huntington Library to the Los Angeles County Arboretum, there are plenty of gardens to explore in the area.
-If you love Descanso Gardens, then you’ll definitely enjoy these other gardens, too.
+We share eight botanical gardens to explore in the San Gabriel Valley.
+From the Huntington Library to the Los Angeles County Arboretum, the area has plenty of gardens to explore.
+If you love Descanso Gardens, you’ll also enjoy these other gardens.